bhavesh-chainani/topic_modelling/README.md

     tokens.append(proj_tok)
 ```

-Showcased below is the updated dataframe snippet with the tokens appended to the corresponding information
+Showcased below is the updated dataframe snippet with the tokens appended to the corresponding rows.

 |   |            person |                                           content | actual_lang |                                            tokens |
 |--:|------------------:|--------------------------------------------------:|------------:|--------------------------------------------------:|